slu-soc5650/week-09/README.md

 usethis::use_course("https://github.com/slu-soc5650/lecture-09/archive/master.zip")
 ```

+### Support and Feedback
+Students currently enrolled in this course should seek assistance on Slack and/or during in-person office hours before posting questions or reporting possible bugs.
+Others should see my general policy on [support](.github/SUPPORT.md).
+If you have found a typo or have a suggestion, please check the [contribution guidelines](.github/CONTRIBUTING.md) guidelines before opening an issue.
+Please note that contributions to this project are goverened by a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md) and, for Saint Louis University community members, our various University policies.

 ## About SOC 4650 & 5650: Introduction to GIS
 ### Course Description
 This class introduces both the theoretical and technical skills that constitute the nascent field of Geographic Information Science (GISc).
 Techniques introduced include data cleaning and management, map production and cartography, and the manipulation of both tabular and spatial data.
 The impacts of GISc on public policy, and the effects of public policy on GISc, are also discussed.
 The course incorporates a wide variety of social, economic, health, urban, meteorological, and environmental data.
 These data are mapped at a variety of extents, from the City of St. Louis to the St. Louis Metropolitan region, Missouri, all United States counties, and all U.S. states.
 More details are available on the [course website](https://slu-soc5650.github.io).